 After an initial unsuccessful search, the boy's photo and description were shared among officials, sparking a full-blown manhunt.

-While the staff combed the beach and the sea, a lifeguardFrom the main station, he spotted the young man near some buoys using binoculars.
-A colleague, already nearby, immediately dived in to reach him and bring him to safety.
-A few minutes later, the father was finally able to hug his son again, amidst widespread emotion.
+While the staff combed the beach and the sea, a lifeguard, from the main station, spotted the young man near some buoys thanks to the use of binoculars.

 The mayor's thanks